 The Negroni Sbagliato Cocktail

-Legend has it that this cocktail was created in Milan in 1972 at Bar Basso, when the bartender, Mirko Stocchetto, mistakenly added sparkling wine instead of gin while making a Negroni.
+Legend has it that the Negroni Sbagliato cocktail was created in Milan in 1972 at Bar Basso, when the bartender, Mirko Stocchetto, mistakenly added sparkling wine instead of gin while making a Negroni.
 The name came about because the word “sbagliato” means mistake in Italian.
 This error was good news for the rest of the world though as this cocktail still provides the bitter taste of a Negroni, but with a lighter aftertaste.

 The Garibaldi Cocktail